-The opening of the liquor store and general consumption of alcohol was a divisive issue for the community, with some members (Inuit and gallunaat) asking for more restrictions.
+The opening of the liquor store and general consumption of alcohol was a divisive issue for the community, with some members (Inuit and Qallunaat) asking for more restrictions.
 In 1969, a report written by the Northwest Territories Board of Liquor Inquiry described Iqaluit as "an interesting example of a community which has had difficulty coping with the presence of a liquor store."
 It noted that "[three] deaths caused by intoxication" had occurred since the store opened, but that Inuit leaders and community council members said that the number was really eighteen in a population of less than two thousand.
-The report also noted that Inuit continuously saw gallunaat men drinking to excess, well outside the bounds of behaviour that would have been considered normal when the men were living in family situations.
-The inquiry stated, "The point to be made, tentatively, is that these individuals have been influenced into adopting whatever drinking patterns they have, and in some ways continue to be subject to these influences."105
+The report also noted that Inuit continuously saw Qallunaat men drinking to excess, well outside the bounds of behaviour that would have been considered normal when the men were living in family situations.
+The inquiry stated, "The point to be made, tentatively, is that these individuals have been influenced into adopting whatever drinking patterns they have, and in some ways continue to be subject to these influences."

 In 1973, fifty people participated in a public meeting about a liquor application for the Continental Restaurant.
 The newspaper Inukshuk again reported that Inuit "complained that liquor has been imposed upon the community without consulting the inhabitants."
 Finally, in 1976, a child was killed when thrown from a snowmobile driven by his drunken father.
 The death galvanized Iqaluit residents and three hundred citizens successfully petitioned to close the liquor store.
-In 2013, while bootlegging had become a problem, and people still could drink at many licensed commercial establishments and order liquor by obtaining permits, no liquor store had reopened.
-(A beer and wine store opened in 2017).
+Today, while bootlegging has become a problem, and people may still drink at many licensed commercial establishments and order liquor by obtaining permits, no liquor store has ever reopened.

-With and without access to alcohol, a transient gallunaat population mixing with Inuit who were uncertain of their legal rights and the role of police led to greater number of assaults, even if evidence of charges are rare in the surviving archival record.
+With and without access to alcohol, a transient Qallunaat population mixing with Inuit who were uncertain of their legal rights and the role of police led to greater number of assaults, even if evidence of charges is rare in the surviving archival record.
 It can be speculated that assaults against Inuit were either rarely reported by victims or never investigated, that evidence of "rape," as sexual assault was called, was so difficult to collect that police officers were reluctant to undertake investigations, and that assaults may have been witnessed but not reported, especially when the victims were Inuit.
 Evidence that crimes were unreported can be gleaned from many records, including RCMP correspondence, but it is exposed openly in others.
 In 1958, for example, a Canadian worker at a military station (FOX-3 on the DEW Line) in the Baffin Region felt compelled to write an anonymous letter to the Minister of Northern Affairs, saying: